vict0rcarvalh0/civic-hackathon/README.md

 - "Proving" knowledge depends on screenshots or portfolio links.
 - Recommendations/references are centralized and unverifiable.
 - Freelancers face distrust on platforms like Fiverr and Upwork.
+- **No financial incentive for skill validators - just social proof.**

 ---

-## Solution: SkillPass
+## 💡 Solution: SkillPass

-Credential and endorsement system with third-party reputation staking.
+Credential and endorsement system with third-party reputation staking **plus real investment returns**.

 ---

-## Use Cases
+## 🎯 Use Cases

 - Web3 devs validating technical knowledge with community backing.
 - Translation, design, writing—where social proof matters more than a diploma.
 - Mentors endorsing mentees with skin in the game.
 - Web3 communities filtering who is reputable based on social staking.
+- **Investors earning 15-45% APY from skill owner job completions.**

-### How it works
+### 🔄 How it works

-1. User logs in with Civic Embedded Wallet and creates their profile.
+1. User logs in with Civic Auth and creates their profile.
 2. Adds skills (e.g., React, Solana dev, designer, translator, etc.).
-3. Other users can "endorse" a skill, staking reputation/tokens to validate.
+3. Other users can "invest" in a skill, staking REPR tokens to validate.
-4. If the endorsed person commits fraud, the "staker" loses their stake.
+4. **Skill owners complete jobs → 7% of revenue shared with investors.**
+5. **Investors earn monthly yield from real skill monetization.**
-5. Profiles get a dynamic social/professional score, publicly visible.
+6. Profiles get a dynamic social/professional score, publicly visible.
-6. Everything is recorded in a soulbound NFT with validated skills and endorsements.
+7. Everything is recorded in a soulbound NFT with validated skills and endorsements.

 ## 🚀 Quick Start